c0de2014/winros_groovy/README.txt

 	svn checkout http://googletest.googlecode.com/svn/tags/release-1.6.0 gtest
 	cd c:\work\overlay
 	setup.bat
 	winros_make				# should not return any errors..

 '# optional: test overlay workspace with ros: common_tutorials (- simple publisher and subscriber) '
-'	## add package-sources			# make sure to use parameter -v with correct option for your system (groovy/hydro) '						  ..choose the git-branch that fits your ros-enviroment (currently: master or hydro-devel) '
+'	## add package-sources			# make sure to use parameter -v with correct option for your system (groovy/hydro) '						  .. choose the git-branch that fits your ros-enviroment
+						  .. (currently: master or hydro-devel)
+'
 '	wstool set common_tutorials --git https://github.com/ros/common_tutorials.git -v master
 '
 '	## fetch source-files
 '
 '	wstool update common_tutorials		# if password needed, enter it "blind", '					  	  ..it will just not show on screen, but it should work '					  	  ..(or simply use git on shell manually to checkout the source code) '
 '	## remove packages from common_tutorials (because dependencies are not yet ported to winros):
 '	    .. just goto c:\work\overlay\src\common_tutorials and remove following package folders